sbabcoc/JUnit-Foundation/README.md

 **JUnit** provides test method timeout functionality via the `timeout` parameter of the **`@Test`** annotation.
 With this parameter, you can set an explicit timeout interval in milliseconds on an individual test method.
 If a test fails to complete within the specified interval, **JUnit** terminates the test and throws **TestTimedOutException**.

 **JUnit Foundation** extends this functionality, providing configurable test timeout management.
-Timeout management is activated by setting the `TEST_TIMEOUT` configuration option to the desired default test timeout interval in milliseconds.
+Timeout management is applied by **HookInstallingRunner**, activated by setting the `TEST_TIMEOUT` configuration option to the desired default test timeout interval in milliseconds.
 This timeout specification is applied to every test method that doesn't explicitly specify a longer interval.

 ## Automatic retry of failed tests

 Some types of tests are inherently non-deterministic, which can cause them to fail sporadically in the absence of an actual defect.
 Most of the time, these tests will pass if you run them again.
 For these sorts of "noise" failures, **JUnit Foundation** provides an automatic retry feature.

-Automatic retry is activated by setting the `MAX_RETRY` configuration option to the maximum retry attempts that will be made if a test method fails.
+Automatic retry is applied by **HookInstallingRunner**, activated by setting the `MAX_RETRY` configuration option to the maximum retry attempts that will be made if a test method fails.
 The automatic retry feature can be disabled on a per-method or per-class basis via the **`@NoRetry`** annotation.

 **_META-INF/services/com.nordstrom.automation.junit.JUnitRetryAnalyzer_** is the service loader retry analyzer configuration file.
 By default, this file is absent.
 To add managed analyzers, create this file and add the fully-qualified names of their classes, one line per item.